-In this sense, employees whose normal tasks may be carried out remotely must agree in good faith with their employer the conditions to render services from their home, and they are entitled to receive their full normal salary.
+Employees whose normal tasks may be carried out remotely must agree in good faith with their employer the conditions to render services from their home, and they are entitled to receive their full normal salary.
+In this sense, and given the protective nature of Argentine labor laws, employees who are not able to carry out their normal tasks during Isolation are also entitled to receive their full normal salary.